maxwelloduor/Python-Project/Mall Customer-Segmentation and Clustering/README.md

 # Mall Customer-Segmentation and Clustering
 ## Introduction :
 Customer Segmentation is the process of dividing a customer base into several groups of individuals that share a similarity in different ways that are relevant to marketing such as gender, age, interests, and miscellaneous spending habits.
-We will make use of K-means clustering which is the essential algorithm for clustering unlabelled datasets.
+I will make use of K-means clustering which is an essential algorithm for clustering unlabelled datasets.

-Our aim is to cluster the given dataset into distinct target market groups and analyze the obtained target groups.This is in a bid to gain insight on target markets that may potentially lead to increased product sales at the mall when advertised to.
+My aim is to cluster the given dataset into distinct target market groups and analyze the obtained target groups.This is in a bid to gain insight on target markets that may potentially lead to increased product sales at the mall when advertised to.

-We shall carry out our analysis using the 'Python Programming Language' on the Jupyter Notebook IDE.
+I will carry out my analysis using the 'Python Programming Language' on the Jupyter Notebook IDE.

 ## Dataset Overview
 The dataset is aquired from kaggle and the link is given below :